rpoole444/ideabox/README.md

 ![Screenshot 2022-11-07 at 10 22 43 AM](https://user-images.githubusercontent.com/111721297/200418931-1b5d02fa-afa1-4940-9b81-66fc7832a910.png)

 ### Context:
 This project was assigned to Mod 1 students in Turing's Front-End Engineering bootcamp.
 Students were given 6 days to recreate a comp and add functionality to allow users to create, add, and favorite new cards.
-We had about 5 days of work with about 6-8 hours a day to get the site functional.

 ### Contributors: